-Proposal 1: Election of Directors
+Proposal No. 1: Election of Directors

 We currently have nine directors on our Board.
-At the Annual Meeting, three Class II Directors-Pat Grady, Curtis Liu, and Catherine Wong-are nominees to be elected to hold office until the 2026 Annual Meeting of Stockholders and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation, or removal.
+At the Annual Meeting, four Class III Directors-Ron Gill, Elisa Steele, Eric Vishria, and James Whitehurst-are nominees to be elected to hold office until the 2027 Annual Meeting of Stockholders and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation, or removal.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+This means that the nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

-As set forth in our Amended and Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
+As set forth in our Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose current term expires at the Annual Meeting of Stockholders; and Class III, whose term will expire at the 2024 Annual Meeting of Stockholders.
-The current Class I Directors are Spenser Skates and Erica Schultz; the current Class II Directors are Pat Grady, Curtis Liu, and Catherine Wong; and the current Class III Directors are Ron Gill, Elisa Steele, Eric Vishria, and James Whitehurst.
-Our Amended and Restated Certificate of Incorporation provides that each class will consist, as nearly as possible, of one-third of the total number of directors.
+The current class structure is as follows: Class I, whose term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose term will expire at the 2026 Annual Meeting of Stockholders; and Class III, whose current term expires at the 2024 Annual Meeting of Stockholders.
+The current Class I Directors are Spenser Skates and Erica Schultz; the current Class II Directors are Ron Gill, Elisa Steele, Eric Vishria, and James Whitehurst.
+Our Restated Certificate of Incorporation provides that each class will consist, as nearly as possible, of one-third of the total number of directors.